flatironinstitute/reactopya/reactopya/templates/docs/install.md

 To use {{ project_name }} within JupyterLab and in Jupyter Notebook you will first need to install the reactopya_jup notebook extension.

-As a prerequisite (for JupyterLab) you need the ipywidgets lab extension:
+As a prerequisite (for JupyterLab) you need the ipywidgets lab extension.

+You will need to first install jupyterlab unless you have it from a different place: `pip install jupyterlab`

+Then install the extension (from npm):

 ```
 jupyter labextension install @jupyter-widgets/jupyterlab-manager